RCUK and HEFCE confirm their commitment to Vitae and researcher careers

 ‘Researchers play a critical role in ensuring a vibrant economy, society and culture in the UK and in maintaining our world-class research base.
 We look forward to working with RCUK and the UK Funding Bodies to support their aspirations to enhance the skills and employability of researchers.’

-Further information about Vitae's future activities will be available at the Vitae researcher development conference, 3-4 September in Manchester.
+Further information about Vitae's future activities will be available at the Vitae researcher development conference [LINK], 3-4 September in Manchester.

 Vitae is currently supported by Research Councils UK (RCUK), managed by CRAC: The Career Development Organisation and delivered in partnership with regional Hub host universities.